bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Yeah, and as far as I know, what did happen was there were two instances of these duplicate coinbases.
 Basically miners losing 50 BTC.
-But I don't think there were cases of also re-orcs on top of that that would have created this mess.
+But I don't think there were cases of also re-org on top of that that would have created this mess.
 But maybe there was and nobody noticed it.
 Because the mess would not have been...
 Well, I think we would have noticed it now, yeah.